martynling/vue-filter-control/README.md

 # vue-filter-control
 Vue.js UI component that allows users to define multiple filters that can then be used to filter data.

 This filter control does not re-query your data for you, but provides a control for users to easily set filters.
-Whenever the filter changes, a filter-change event is fired and the bound data is synced, so that you can refresh your data based upon the latest filters.
+Whenever the filter changes, a filter-change event is fired passing the latest set of filters, so that you can refresh/re-query your data.

 # Requirements

 - Vue.js ^`2.0.0`
 - vue2-selectize
-- jquery `"^3.3.1"` (vue-selectize is dependent on selectize which is dependent on jquery.
-We require v3 of jquery since v2 has security vulnerabilities)
+- jquery `"^3.3.1"` (We require v3 of jquery since v2 has security vulnerabilities)

 # Installation